PaperMC/velocitypowered.com/docs/developers/api-basics.md

 All you need to do is build your plugin, put it in your `plugins/` directory, and try it!
 Isn't that nice?
 In the next section you'll learn more about how to use the API.

+### Choosing @Plugin Information

+Choose your plugin's ID wisely.
+Other plugins will use this ID to depend on yours.
+If you change it, you could break compatibility.

+The plugin name is somewhat less important.
+It will be shown to users as the display name of your plugin, but tweaking it will not be catastrophic.

+For the version, we recommend sticking to semantic versioning - you can read more about this concept at [semver.org](https://semver.org/).
+Basically, use 3 numbers in your version, such as 1.4.25.
+Increment the major number when you make a backwards-incompatible breaking change, increment the minor number when you add functionality in a compatible manner, and increment the patch number when you fix a bug or make an otherwise unnoticeable change in the implementation.

+You can also describe your plugin's URL, authors, and description in your `@Plugin` annotation.
+We'll get to plugin dependencies later.

 ### A word of caution

 In Velocity, plugin loading is split into two steps: construction and initialization.
 The code in your plugin's